-So happy to introduce you officially to my newest, proudest quilt pattern.
-This is the Pixie Medallion!
+So happy to introduce you officially to the Pixie Medallion!
 I have enjoyed making several medallion quilts in the last few years so I decided it was time to design and make my own based on what I learned and like best about past experiences.
 Get the pattern Here.

 The thing I like best about medallion style quilts is the progression and variety of piecing all within the same quilt.
 It feels a bit like starting and finishing a bunch of small projects as you move through each border.
 It is extremely gratifying (because we quilters love to start things, right?).